Virginia Tech® home

 When you change your clocks you should:

-• Check the batteries in smoke and carbon monoxide detectors
+• Change the batteries in smoke and carbon monoxide detectors.

 To Help Prevent the Spread of Disease and Illness

-• Use a tissue when coughing sneezing or sneeze into your elbow
+• Use a tissue when coughing or sneezing, or sneeze into your elbow.

 Safe Drinking Water

 If your water source is from a city or town system, follow orders from municipal officials strictly.
 Heat water to a rolling boil for 2 minutes.
-Do not use water from a well that has been submersed in flood water.
+Do not use water from a well that has been submerged in floodwater.
 Check with officials about testing for well water contamination.
-Never use flood water for any purpose because it could be contaminated.
+Never use floodwater for any purpose because it could be contaminated.

 Disaster Declarations